 - While having a conversation with insurance companies regarding policy coverage, it’s important to have required documents to verify the information from the insurance payer.

 - Document every information along with their phone number.
 It helps in fighting for the denials in future.

-- If healthcare bpo companies hold the proof of the call which tells that they cover telemedicine services, then should definitely need to be honoured.
+- If healthcare bpo companies hold the proof of the call which tells that they cover telemedicine services, then it should definitely need to be honored.

 Tip 3: Beware of Guidelines for Major Insurance companies